autosysops/OpenRCT2ParkMessageManager/README.md

 ## Changelog

+1.2 - The window now refreshes every second and new messages are shown at the bottom.
+Also there is a check so messages which are to big can't be posted and the message overview window now cuts of messages so they are better readable.

 1.1 - Added option to select a ride or guest for the message which support it.

 1.0 - Initial version.